BrianMacIntosh/alexa-skill-test-framework/README.md

 * `resources`: The same resource object you pass to i18n inside your skill.

 ### alexaTest.setLocale(locale)
 Changes the locale used by the test framework and the skill.
-Default is 'en'.
+Default is 'en-US'.
 * `locale`: A string representing the locale to use.

 ### alexaTest.getLaunchRequest([locale])